 The project is being co-funded by Council and NZ Transport Agency.
 The NZ Transport Agency are paying for 85% of the cost of the project.
-The project has an 11-year payback on investment, taking energy and maintenance into account.
+The project has a 10-year payback on investment, taking energy and maintenance into account.

 What is going to happen with the old lights?